 Who sends the letters of recommendation?

-All recommendation letters are sent directly from the teachers or counselors who write them (usually electronically through Naviance), not from students.
+All recommendation letters are sent directly from the teachers or counselors who write them (most are sent electronically through Naviance), not from students.
 School policy prohibits the teacher or counselor from providing you the letter, even in a sealed envelope.
 The colleges and scholarship organizations want to ensure that the teacher/counselor's writing is a candid appraisal of your ability.
 Thus, letters must be confidential.
-Recommendation letters are never given to students.

-- Select the teacher from the dropdown menu and send
+- Select the teacher from the dropdown menu and include a note

-If you are not applying through the Common Application you must have Colleges added to your Colleges I’m applying to list in order to request recommendations.
+Please note that colleges must be added to your Colleges I’m applying to list in order to request recommendations.

 - Write a thank-you note to your teachers for taking the time to write your letter.